Sleep to Dream

 "Sleep to Dream" is a song written and recorded by American alternative singer-songwriter Fiona Apple.
-It was released on April 14, 1997 by Work Records and Columbia Records as the second single from her debut studio album, Tidal.
+It was released on February 25, 1997 by Work Records and Columbia Records as the second single from her debut studio album, Tidal.

 The song's accompanying music video was filmed by French director Stéphane Sednaoui and received positive reviews.
-Apple won the MTV Video Music Award for Best New Artist in a Video in 1997, in which it garnered worldwide controversy after she proclaimed during her acceptance speech: "This world is bullshit, and you shouldn't model your life about what we think is cool, and what we're wearing and what we're saying."
+Apple won the MTV Video Music Award for Best New Artist in a Video at the 1997 MTV Video Music Awards, in which she garnered worldwide controversy after she proclaimed during her acceptance speech: "This world is bullshit, and you shouldn't model your life about what we think is cool, and what we're wearing and what we're saying."
 Despite peaking at only number 28 on the Billboard Alternative Songs chart, the song remains one of Apple's most successful singles to date.

 Background and release

-"Sleep to Dream" was reportedly Apple's first lyric, penned when she was 14.
+"Sleep to Dream" was reportedly Fiona Apple's first lyric, penned when she was 14.
 She recorded the song with collaborator Jon Brion in 1995 immediately after being signed to a record deal with Sony Music Entertainment.
 It was later released as the third single from Tidal.
 Apple performed "Sleep to Dream" in various events, notably on the television special MTV Unplugged: Fiona Apple.
 A live version recorded at the SXSW appears on the deluxe version of Apple's fourth studio album, The Idler Wheel...
 (2012).